About The Museum

-They include objects of post-Mongol invasion of the eastern Islamic world in the 13th century, as well as a selective collection depicting the Ottoman, Safavid and Mughal civilizations, the three main competing Empires that dominated the Islamic world at the time, and that were based in the Mediterranean, Iran and South Asia.
+They include objects of post-Mongol invasion of the eastern Islamic world in the 13th century, as well as a selective collection depicting the Ottoman, Safavid and Mughal civilizations, the three main competing empires that dominated the Islamic world at the time, and based in the Mediterranean, Iran and South Asia.
 That period witnessed a remarkable flourishing of global trade and economic growth as well as a marked expansion of artistic, cultural and religious cross-pollination between different communities.

 Islamic Art Galleries 3-4

 These galleries exhibit mainly Islamic arts, crafts and weapons used between 13th – 14th centuries AH (19th – 20th centuries AD).